Skip to Content

 But even great passwords or passphrases can be leveraged by hackers if they are disclosed because of a data breach or a social engineering campaign like a phishing attack.

 Passwords have long been the main authentication method for computers, but with emerging technologies and the proliferation of smartphones, there is a lot of buzz about the concept of passwordless authentication and its merits in cybersecurity.
-Let’s explore what that means, and how you can implement it into your own strategy.

 What is Passwordless Authentication?